lucascompython/particle-simulation-3d/README.md

 # 3D Particle Simulation
-This project uses winit, wgpu and egui and is heavily inspired by [this project](https://github.com/Im-Rises/particle-simulator-webgl).
+This project uses `Winit`, `Wgpu` and `Egui`.

+Its heavily inspired by [this project](https://github.com/Im-Rises/particle-simulator-webgl).

+I'm making this project with the goal of learning graphics programming and the differences between graphics library stacks.

+A 2D version of this simulation that uses `Zig` + `SDL3` + `Dawn/Wgpu-Native` + `ImGui` can be found [here](https://github.com/lucascompython/particle-simulation-2d).

 This project initially used this [template](https://github.com/kaphula/winit-egui-wgpu-template) but I migrated to [eframe](https://github.com/emilk/egui/tree/master/crates/eframe) using the [eframe template](https://github.com/emilk/eframe_template).